Shopify/polaris/UNRELEASED.md

 - Removed min-width from `FormLayout` `Items` and applying it only to `Items` used inside a `FormLayout.Group` ([#650](https://github.com/Shopify/polaris-react/pull/650))
 - Removed added space in `ChoiceList` when choice has children on selection but is not selected ([#665](https://github.com/Shopify/polaris-react/issues/665))
+- Prevented default on the `ComboBox`/`AutoComplete` component when the enter key was pressed to avoid accidental form submissions ([#680](https://github.com/Shopify/polaris-react/pull/680))

 ### Documentation